Flowers

 What Flower Drawing Reflects Your Personality?

-Most personality quizzes are a special kind of shallow, but as an artist and actual human, I think there are genuine psychological links between the shapes we’re drawn to and how we move through the world.
+For this article, we are going to take a quiz about being an artist.
+I think there are genuine psychological links between the shapes we’re drawn to and how we move through the world.
 Whether you’re here because you’re looking for your next flower drawing inspiration or you just want to see which botanical reflects your era of chaos, let’s get into it and find the flower drawing that matches your personality.

 Which Botanical Identity Is Fueling Your Chaos?